nickg/nvc/nvc.1.md

 When both inclusion and exclusion patterns are present, exclusions have precedence over inclusions.
 If no inclusion patterns are present then all signals are implicitly included.

+## VHPI

+NVC supports a subset of VHPI allowing access to signal values and events at runtime.
+The standard VHPI header file `vhpi_user.h` will be placed in the system include directory as part of the installation process.
+VHPI plugins should be compiled as shared libraries; for example:

+    $ cc -shared -fPIC my_plugin.c -o my_plugin.so
+    $ nvc -r --load my_plugin.so my_tb

+The plugin should define a global `vhpi_startup_routines` which is a NULL-terminated list of functions to call when the plugin is loaded:

+    void (*vhpi_startup_routines[])() = {
+       startup_1,
+       startup_2,
+       NULL
+    };

+TODO: describe VHPI functions implemented

 ## LIBRARIES